silas/jimmy/README.md

 Available Commands:
   init        Initialize migrations
-  bootstrap   Create initial migration create      Create a new migration add         Add a statement to an existing migration upgrade     Run all schema upgrades envs        Show environment options templates   Show template options help        Help about any command
+  create      Create a new migration add         Add to an existing migration upgrade     Run all schema upgrades templates   Show templates help        Help about any command

 Flags: